jundalisay/pantryhub/content/en/news/fairtax-hackatax-2019.md

 linkbtext: "Impact Hackathon"
 linkf: "news/aws-hackday-2020/"
 linkftext: "AWS hackdays"
+updates: "Dec 9, 2021: Fairtax became Pointtax which is under Pantry Govern"
 ---

 We've submitted our fairtax entry to the Hackatax but was not shortlisted.